brcnitk/Astrisk_FreePBX/README.md

 - **Packet Reception**: The recipient’s device receives the data packets and converts them back into voice signals.
 - **Call Termination**: The call ends when either party hangs up, and the connection is terminated.

-## 3. Practical Setup

-- **Internet Connection**: A stable and high-speed Internet connection is crucial for VoIP.
-A minimum of 100 kbps per line is recommended.
-- **VoIP Service Provider**: Choose a reliable VoIP service provider that offers the features you need, such as call forwarding, voicemail, and conferencing.
-- **Network Configuration**: Ensure your network is configured to prioritize VoIP traffic (Quality of Service or QoS) to minimize latency, jitter, and packet loss.
-- **Hardware/Software**: Depending on your needs, you can use IP phones, softphones, or even adapters to connect traditional phones to your VoIP system.

-## 4. Advantages of VoIP
+### 1.3.
+Advantages of VoIP

 - **Cost-Effective**: VoIP typically costs less than traditional phone services, especially for long-distance and international calls.
 - **Flexibility**: You can make and receive calls from anywhere with an Internet connection.
 - **Scalability**: It’s easy to add or remove lines as your business grows or changes.
-- **Advanced Features**: VoIP systems often include features like call forwarding, voicemail-to-email, auto-attendant, and more.
+- **Advanced Features**: VoIP systems often include features like call forwarding, voicemail-to-email, auto-attendant, and more

-## 5. Challenges and Considerations

-- **Internet Dependency**: VoIP relies on your Internet connection, so any issues with your connection can affect call quality.
-- **Power Outages**: Unlike traditional phones, VoIP phones may not work during a power outage unless you have a backup power source.
-- **Security**: VoIP systems can be vulnerable to cyber threats, so it’s important to implement security measures like encryption and firewalls.

-## 6. Practical Applications

-- **Business Communication**: VoIP is widely used in businesses for internal and external communication, often integrated with other business applications.
-- **Remote Work**: VoIP enables remote workers to stay connected with the office as if they were on-site.
-- **Customer Service**: Call centers use VoIP to manage large volumes of calls efficiently, often integrating with CRM systems.

-## 7. Future Trends

-- **5G Integration**: The rollout of 5G networks is expected to enhance VoIP call quality and reliability.
-- **AI and Automation**: AI-driven features like voice recognition, automated call routing, and virtual assistants are becoming more common in VoIP systems.
-- **Unified Communications**: VoIP is increasingly being integrated with other communication tools like video conferencing, instant messaging, and collaboration platforms.

-# Astrisk_FreePBX
+## 2. Introduction of Astrisk
+Asterisk is an open source  platform for creating communications servers.
+Asterisk have IP PBX systems, VoIP gateways.
+It can be used by small businesses, large businesses, call centers, carriers and government agencies, worldwide.
+Asterisk is free and open source.
+Asterisk is created by Sangoma.
+Today, more than one million Asterisk-based communications systems in use, in more than 170 countries.

-## 1. Setup Asterisk<br>
+### 2.1 Setup Asterisk<br>
-### Step 1 – Install Required Dependencies<br>
+#### Step 1 – Install Required Dependencies<br>
 * Before starting, install all required dependencies to compile Asterisk.<br>

     * sudo apt update <br>
     * sudo apt upgrade<br>
-    * sudo apt-get install unzip git sox gnupg2 curl libnewt-dev libssl-dev libncurses5-dev subversion libsqlite3-dev build-essential libjansson-dev libxml2-dev libedit-dev uuid-dev subversion -y<br>
+    * sudo apt-get install unzip git sox gnupg2 curl libnewt-dev libssl-dev libncurses5-dev subversion libsqlite3-dev build-essential libjansson-dev libxml2-dev libedit-dev uuid-dev subversion -y<br> (https://www.atlantic.net/vps-hosting/how-to-install-asterisk-and-freepbx-on-ubuntu/)

-### Step 2 – Install Asterisk
+#### Step 2 – Install Asterisk
 * Download version 21:
     * cd /usr/src <br>
     * sudo wget http://downloads.asterisk.org/pub/telephony/asterisk/asterisk-21-current.tar.gz